-Presentation Preference: The presentation options are “oral or poster acceptable” and “poster only”.
+Presentation Preference: The presentation options for contributed papers are “oral or poster acceptable” and “poster only”.
 The committee has the final say on presentation types, though every effort is made to honor authors’ choices.
 Note: Postdeadline papers are strictly oral.

 All technical information contained in the summary must be approved for public distribution by all controlling organizations prior to submission.
 OFC is a public forum for the exchange of information.
 For all reasonable questions (including technical detail), presenters are encouraged to have answers approved for distribution prior to the presentation.
 Authors not interested in discussing their work with attendees in a conference setting are encouraged to submit their work to other forums.

 Papers accepted for presentation during the OFC technical sessions will be published in the OFC Technical Digest and may be referenced by other publications.
-Papers appearing in the Technical Digest should not have been published previously in substantially the same form, and may not be published subsequently in substantially the same form in industry journals or other forums.
-In addition, summaries of those papers presented at the conference will also be made available on OSA Publishing’s Digital Library and IEEE Xplore after the conference.
+Papers appearing in the technical digest should not have been published previously in substantially the same form, and may not be published subsequently in substantially the same form in industry journals or other forums.
+In addition, summaries of those papers presented at the conference will also be made available on the Optica Publishing Group platform and IEEE Xplore after the conference.

 The program committee has scheduled both oral and poster sessions.
-The abstract and summary of both oral and poster papers are published in the same manner in the Conference Program and the Technical Digest.
-On the electronic submission form, all authors will be asked for their presentation format preference.
+The abstract and summary of both oral and poster papers are published in the same manner in the online program and the OFC Technical Digest.
+Within the electronic submission form, all authors will be asked for their presentation format preference.